 - Paper 3 (32% of A-level) will examine practical skills & data analysis, together with whichever option topic they have studied.

-Applicants will require at least a Grade B in GCSE Physics (or Core and Additional Science).
-Due to the lack of some subject material, those entering with just Core & Additional Science should ideally have at least a grade A in these.
-If you do not achieve this grade then you will need to convince the Faculty Leader or equivalent teacher of your suitability for the course.
+Applicants will require at least a Grade 6 in GCSE Physics or Grade 6-6 in Combined Science (e.g. AQA Trilogy).
+Due to the lack of some subject material, those entering with Combined Science should ideally have at least a Grade 7-7 in these qualifications.

 Component 1 (34%)